Ninety-eight / Ninety-nine / One Hundred

 When there are only two players, there is no longer any difference between clockwise and counterclockwise play. the player to your left is also the player to your right.
 Therefore, playing a four has no effect on the turn order when there are two players - the pile value remains the same and it is the other player's turn, just as though you had played a nine.

 The number of coins players have at the start of the game can be varied, as can the number of cards in each player's hand.
 For example Alan Orcutt reports a variation in which everyone starts with 4 nickels and five cards are dealt to each player.
+In Don Boyer's version players are dealt seven cards each, and effectively only one coin, since a player who goes over 99 is immediately eliminated from the game.
+However many cards are dealt, a turn consists of playing a card and then drawing a card, so that the number of cards in each player's hand remains the same for each turn.

 Some play that after a player goes over 99 and loses a coin, the pile is taken away and the other players continue to play with the cards they have in their hands, starting a new pile from zero.
 If the stock runs out, the played cards are shuffled to form a new stock pile, but the running total of the pile is preserved.